jmholzer/probabilistic/README.md

 [^4]: For a proof of this derivation, see this [blog post](https://reasonabledeviations.com/2020/10/10/option-implied-pdfs-2/)

+## Feedback and Contributing

+Feedback is most welcome!
+I'd love to hear about how you make use of this information, what are the use cases, and what further features you want to see.
+Email me at tyrneh@gmail.com to chat.
+Contributions are also welcome.
+Please fork the repository, make your changes, and submit a pull request.

 ## License

 This project is a preview, it is not currently licensed.
 Not financial advice.